UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 @enduml
 ```
-In this diagram, a relativly detailed representation of the TDD process has been rendered:
+In this diagram, a relatively detailed representation of the TDD process has been rendered:

     Write Test: The developer goes through three sub-steps:
         Analyze Requirements: The developer analyzes the requirements or user stories to understand the desired behavior.